Why WAF and Firewall Solutions Will Not Help Against Third-Party Website Attacks

-Article updated on October 2020
+Article updated on April 2022

-Most secured businesses are already using top brand security perimeters such as Next Generation firewalls or Web Application Firewall (WAF) solutions on to their websites to ward off threats from cybercriminals, assuming they are reasonably safe from online risks as a result.
+So, why are firewall and WAF solutions not good enough?
+Most secured businesses are already using top brand security perimeters such as firewalls or Web Application Firewall (WAF) solutions on their websites to ward off threats from cybercriminals.
+They pat themselves on the back, and assume they are reasonably safe from online risks as a result.

 The Role of Firewalls and WAFs